ABF to spin off Primark from food operations

-Primark, which operates 486 stores across 19 markets, generates approximately £9.5bn in revenue, employing over 83,000 people.
-Meanwhile, FoodCo, the future name of the food division, reports nearly £9.8bn pounds in revenue, and has a workforce of over 55,000.
-The demerger, expected by the end of 2027, will incur one-off costs of approximately £75m.
+Primark, which operates 486 stores across 19 markets, generates approximately £9.5bn in revenue and employs over 83,000 people.
+Meanwhile, FoodCo, the future name of the food division, reports nearly £9.8bn in revenue with a workforce of over 55,000.
+The spin-off, expected by the end of 2027, will incur one-off costs of approximately £75m.
 Both entities are expected to join the FTSE 100 following their listing on the London Stock Exchange.

 Associated British Foods plc is one of the largest European food processing groups.
 Net sales (not including sold divisions) break down by family of products as follows: